NourEldinShobier/carbon-flutter/README.md

 **Flutter Carbon** is an unofficial implementation of Carbon Design System using Flutter framework.
 It provides Flutter developers a collection of widgets to build apps and user interfaces.
 Adopting the package enables developers to use consistent styles and behavior in prototype and production work.

-> ⚠️ **WARNING:** The project is still under development and not ready for production.

 # Documentation

 The full documentation of the project can be found [here](https://nour-eldin-shobier.gitbook.io/carbon-flutter/)